embrace-io/embrace-docs/content/ios/features/configuration-file.md

 		<integer>1000</integer>
 		<key>DOMAINS</key>
 		<dict>
-			<key>embrace-echo-api.herokuapp.com</key>
+			<key>example.com</key>
 			<integer>10</integer>
 		</dict>
 	</dict>
 </dict>
 </plist>
 ```
-As you can see there are many properties available, even so most apps that use embrace do not include this file at the start.
-The common setup options are all available via API, you will only require this file if you intend to use one of our more advanced configuration options.
+As you can see there are many properties available.
+Even so most apps that use Embrace do not include this file at the start.
+The common setup options are all available via API.
+You will only require this file if you intend to use one of our more advanced configuration options.

 #### CRASH_REPORT_ENABLED *boolean, optional*

 Controls whether Embrace's internal kscrash-based signal handler is installed or not.
-If disabled, Embrace will still attempt to mirror fabric crash reports but will not collect original reports.
+If disabled, Embrace will still attempt to mirror Firebase/Crashlytics crash reports but will not collect original reports.

 If omitted, Embrace attempts to guess the right configuration by looking at the runtime classes.

 #### STARTUP_MOMENT_SCREENSHOT_ENABLED *boolean, optional*